Jammy2211/PyAutoLens/docs/overview/overview_7_multi_wavelength.rst

 Below are mock strong lens images of a system observed at a green wavelength (g-band) and with an interferometer at sub millimeter wavelengths.

-A number of benefits are apparently if we combine the analysis of both datasets at both wavelengths:
+A number of benefits are apparent if we combine the analysis of both datasets at both wavelengths:

 - The lens galaxy is invisible at sub-mm wavelengths, making it straight-forward to infer a lens mass model by fitting the source at submm wavelengths.

 - The source galaxy appears completely different in the g-band and at sub-millimeter wavelengths, providing a lot more information with which to constrain the lens galaxy mass model.

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoLens/main/docs/overview/images/multiwavelength/dirty_image.png
   :width: 400